Digital television: Development

 In the mid-1980s, Toshiba commercially released one of the first television sets with digital capabilities, using integrated circuit chips such as a microprocessor to convert analog television broadcast signals to digital video signals, enabling features such as freezing pictures and showing two channels at once.
 Following in 1986, Sony and NEC Home Electronics announced their own similar TV sets with digital video capabilities.
 However, these television sets still relied on analog TV broadcast signals, with true digital TV broadcasts not yet being available at the time.

 A digital TV broadcast service was proposed in 1986 by Nippon Telegraph and Telephone (NTT) and the Ministry of Posts and Telecommunication (MPT) in Japan, where there were plans to develop an "Integrated Network System" service.
 However, practical digital TV service implementation was not available until the adoption of motion-compensated DCT video compression formats such as MPEG made it possible in the early 1990s.

 In the mid-1980s, as Japanese consumer electronics firms forged ahead with the development of HDTV technology, and the MUSE analog format was proposed by Japan's public broadcaster NHK as a worldwide standard.
 Until June 1990, the Japanese MUSE standard—based on an analog system—was the front-runner, set to eclipse US electronics company solutions, among the more than 23 different technical concepts under consideration.

+In Europe, through the leadership of French President François Mitterrand and German Chancellor Helmut Kohl, government bodies were subsidizing the development of HD-MAC, Europe's analog HDTV response to Japan's MUSE technology.

 Simultaneously, between 1988 and 1991, European organizations: CMMT, ETSI, etc. were working on DCT-based digital video coding standards for both SDTV and HDTV.
 The EU 256 project by the CMTT and ETSI, along with research by Italian broadcaster RAI, developed a DCT video codec that broadcast SDTV at 34 Mbit/s and near-studio-quality HDTV at about 70–140 Mbit/s.
-RAI demonstrated this with a 1990 FIFA World Cup broadcast in March 1990.
+RAI demonstrated this with a 1990 FIFA World Cup broadcast in June 1990.